TomKellyGenetics/graphsim/paper/paper.md

 \texttt{Matrix} 1.2-17, \texttt{matrixcalc} 1.0-3, and \texttt{mvtnorm} 1.0-11 packages.
 R itself and all dependent packages
 used are available from the Comprehensive Archive Network (CRAN) at
 \url{https://CRAN.R-project.org}.
 The \texttt{graphsim} package presented can be installed from CRAN and the issues can  be reported to the development version on GitHub (\url{https://github.com/TomKellyGenetics/graphsim}).
-These functions can also be installed using the library on GitHub (\url{https://github.com/TomKellyGenetics/igraph.extensions}) which includes additional tools for \texttt{igraph} used.
+This pacakge is included in the library on GitHub (\url{https://github.com/TomKellyGenetics/igraph.extensions}) which installs various tools for \texttt{igraph} analysis.
 This software is cross-platform and compatible with installations on Windows, Mac, and Linux operating systems.
-The package GitHub repository also contains Vignettes with more information and examples on running functions released in the package.
+The package GitHub repository also contains vignettes with more information and examples on running functions released in the package.
 The package (\texttt{graphsim} 0.1.2) has been released on CRAN and will be updated.